 Debra Ollivier is the author of the national bestselling What French Women Know: About Love, Sex, and Other Matters of the Heart and Mind (Penguin) and Entre Nous: A Woman's Guide to Finding Her Inner French Girl (St. Martin's Press).
 Her work is also published in the bestselling anthologies Mothers Who Think: Tales of Real-Life Parenthood (Villard) and Because I Said So: 33 Mothers Write About Children, Sex, Men, Aging, Faith, Race & Themselves (Harper Perennial).
 She has written for numerous publications, including The New York Times, Harper's Magazine, Playboy, Parents Magazine, The Guardian, Le Monde and Les Inrockuptibles.
 A former contributor to Salon, she launched a lifestyle vertical for The Huffington Post and worked on staff as a contributing editor, writing extensively about a broad range of subjects.

-Debra has also assisted in making several big ideas happen, including the launch of the first TED conference in the eighties, working with Richard Wurman and the Social Venture Network.
+Debra has also assisted in making several big ideas happen, including the launch of the first TED conference with Richard Wurman and the Social Venture Network.
 A dual citizen, she lived in Paris 10+ years and maintains close ties with France.

 In addition to her own writing, Debra offers a range of editorial and collaborative writing services.
 She is also a former acquisitions editor for Parallax Press, a nonprofit publisher founded by Zen Master Thich Nhat Hanh.